-Implementation Strategy 1.2b: Evaluate the City's access and circulation standards in the zoning and subdivision codes that create a barrier to efficient infrastructure development. and work with affected property owners to develop a plan for infrastructure in the Railroad District Master Plan area including securing permission for necessary rail crossings to allow for infrastructure development.
+Implementation Strategy 1.2b: Evaluate the City's access and circulation standards in the zoning and subdivision codes that create a barrier to efficient infrastructure development.
+Develop-and work with affected property owners to develop a plan for infrastructure in the Railroad District Master Plan area including securing permission for necessary rail crossings to allow for infrastructure development. by working with affected property owners and evaluating the City's access and circulation standards in the zoning and subdivision codes that create a barrier to efficient infrastructure development.